Civic Center announces performances of Chicago have been cancelled

 CHICAGO The Musical performances scheduled for June 5 and 6 at Rushmore Plaza Civic Center have been cancelled.

-The show and RPCC, based upon recommendations from the most recent guidelines by the Centers of Disease Control and Prevention (CDC), the entire tour of Chicago the Musical has been cancelled and/or postponed.
-This includes the cancellation of the performances in Rapid City, SD.
+Based on recommendations from the most recent guidelines by the Centers of Disease Control and Prevention (CDC), the entire tour of Chicago the Musical has been cancelled and/or postponed.

 The release from the civic center said the decision was being made in the best interest of all involved.

-For questions regarding refunds please email saram@rushmoreplazacc.com or evans@rushmoreplazacc.com and remember that the venue is currently closed to the public.
+For questions regarding refunds, email saram@rushmoreplazacc.com or evans@rushmoreplazacc.com.
+The venue is currently closed to the public.

 Concerned about COVID-19?